 Vipassana teaching also says that all the misery and negativity in life is caused by our cravings (for pleasant sensations, pleasant experiences or in general ‘the brighter future’) and our evulsions (from unpleasant sensations or unpleasant experiences).
 According to them, all cravings and evulsions, first of all, are felt in our bodies and are created by our subconscious mind.
 Once our brain learns to ignore these sensations, you free yourself from all the negativity.
 In addition to this, they say that past traumas, reactions and experiences (or as they call them ‘sangkharas’) can build up in our bodies, though, once you stop generating them and you reach a balanced mind, this stock of sangharas will also clear up.
 Your mind will then be ‘fully purified’.

 What does it actually look like in practice?
 Those who have ever meditated are probably familiar with a body scan technique.
 So vipassana is basically a body scan.
 A very sensitive and prolonged body scan.
 11 hours of body scan.
 Vipassana teaches you to feel the slightest and the strongests sensations in your body and at the same time completely ignore them.
 Whilst meditating you might start feeling an itch or a severe pain or tightness somewhere in your body.
 It doesn’t matter whether the sensation is pleasant or unpleasant you are not allowed to move or somehow else get rid of that feeling.
 You have to accept the situation as it is.
 Don’t give it any mental power and just carry on scanning your body.
-This is how you train your mind to stop reacting to sensations.
+This is how you train your mind to stop reacting.

 How does it transfer to a real life?
 Very simple.
 Once you rewire your brain to stop reacting to pleasant and unpleasant sensations in your body, you will eventually stop reacting to good or bad things that happen in your life.
 Your mind becomes balanced.
 It cannot be shaken by anything.